saurabhima/gsoc_LEADERBOARD/README.md

  - [x] Commit Donation and Receipt
  - [ ] Accounting
  - [ ] Logging
+ - [x] Data Validation (Using [JQuery Form Validator](http://www.formvalidator.net))
+### Additional Files
+This project contains certain additional files which are used to perform various functions which are described below.
+* __mail_merge_tags.json__ - This JSON file contains details of Mail Merge tags which will be parsed while sending bulk emails using merging technique.
+All tags which are not mentioned in this file are discarded during processing.
 ### About the Author
-This project is sponsored by Google Summer of Code 2017 and maintained by [Saurabh Singh](mailto:saurabhima@gmail.com) under the mentorship of James Salsman and Tom Hartung with support from the whole CMU Sphinx Team.
+This project is sponsored by Google Summer of Code 2017 and maintained by [Saurabh Singh](mailto:saurabhima@gmail.com) under the mentorship of [James Salsman](https://www.linkedin.com/in/jsalsman) and Tom Hartung with support from the whole CMU Sphinx Team.

 ### Notes
 Completed  Receipt Generation & Accounting :credit_card: